 It seems the Duchess of Sussex is set to follow in the Queen's footsteps by having a home birth.
 The monarch took the traditional route by welcoming her four children at home.
 Although the Queen gave birth to her sons - Prince Charles, Prince Andrew and Prince Edward - at Buckingham Palace, the royal and her husband, Prince Philip, were forced to welcome their daughter, Princess Anne, at Clarence House.
-The Princess Royal was born on 15 August 1950, a year after Prince Charles came into the world.
+The Princess Royal was born on 15 August 1950, almost two years after Prince Charles came into the world.
 The royal couple welcomed their third and fourth children - Princes Andrew and Edward almost a decade later.

 The Queen lived in Clarence House after her marriage